berrli/GPU_Training/course/lessons/03_improving_performance_with_cupy.md

 poetry run visualise_cube --num_depths 5 --num_time_steps 3
 ```

 The command above will create an interactive HTML file, that will visualise the first 5 depth, for 3 time steps.
 For the above command the output producded will be:

 <div class="responsive-container">
     --8<-- "course/_static/temperature_cube.html"
 </div>

 <center>[View Plot in Seperate Tab](../_static/temperature_cube.html)</center>

+When run within your own space the file produced will be `output/original_temperature_3d_interactive.html`.

 ## Summarising Data